Chapter 15 : Love rule #14

 “But he does like you,” Sophie said, sounding confused.

-“He told us, Rose.
-Remember at the beach house last summer, when we started playing Spin the Bottle that time?
-You went to bed, and he admitted to us all that he fancies you,” Callie said.
+“He told us, Rose, that day at the beach when Hugo was being an idiot and you stormed off.
+He admitted to all of us that he fancies you,” Callie said.
 My head was spinning, but that seemed its usual state these days.
 She continued, “Jake was jealous for days after.
 That’s probably why he asked you out finally.”